improve-ai/swift-ranker/README.md

 }

 /**
  Tracks items and rewards for training updated scoring models.
-When an item becomes causal, pass it to the track() function, which will return a rewardId and optionally cache it for this modelName.
-Explicitly use the rewardId to track future rewards associated with that item or simply use the cached rewardId by calling addReward(reward) without an explicit rewardId.
+When an item becomes causal, pass it to the track() function.
+By default, the last rewardId is cached for each model and does not need to be passed explicitly to addReward(reward) assuming that the reward is for the last tracked item.
  */
 public struct RewardTracker {